From ChannelWeb – http://www.crn.com/security/216403568

 The recent attack on the U.S. electrical grid is not the first time that hackers have leveraged infrastructure in cyberattacks.
 Last year, CIA analyst Tom Donahue told attendees at a power-industry conference that cyberattacks have occurred on “multiple regions outside the United States,” according to Reuters.

-Meanwhile, Trend Micro’s Ferguson said that he and other IT security professionals have consistently warned authorities and officials for years about the myriad potential threats created when infrastructure is controlled remotely over the Internet, but said that warnings often went unheeded in an effort to cut costs.
+Meanwhile, Trend Micro’s Ferguson said that he and other Cyber Security professionals have consistently warned authorities and officials for years about the myriad potential threats created when infrastructure is controlled remotely over the Internet, but said that warnings often went unheeded in an effort to cut costs.